birdflyi/wiget_autogen_issue_body_for_opendigger_submiting_labeled_data_issue/README.md

 Use function auto_gen_current_version_incremental_order_merged to merge all the yaml files in directories last_version and curr_relative_incremental into current_version_incremental_order_merged.
 The function runs in stage 2 by setting take_parsed_repo_id_as_df_new_col = True.

+### 4.other extra data preprocessing based on the current version merged data
+After finished the steps above, set the "curr_stage > MAX_INC_UPDATE_STAGE" and rerun main.py.
+Functions:
+- get repo id from issue_body_format_parse_github_id.txt as a new column of database repo label dataframe
+- output in the open-digger labeled data format

 ## B. How to update data

 ### Step1: Update git submodules